 We end this list with the greatest of all – Zoho Assist.
 This could be the best alternative to TeamViewer as Assist is purely for companies, specifically tech assistance firms.
 Though it’s open for individuals, the extensive tools it gives may not be that useful to them.
 Zoho Assist securely connects faster than any other peers.
 It’s showing up a list of active desktops to find easy and connects almost instantly.

 Further, effective tools as voice and video chat are constructive for those tech assistance firms who’re guiding their users live.
 Moreover, they can even send updates, patches, or files to them for instant rectification of any errors.
 These all make it the best pick for firms.

 - Secured and quick connections across numerous devices.

 Expensive and needs learning before operating

-Price: Has a free version but limited with basic features.
+Price: It has a free version but is limited to basic features.
 Premium plans start from $10/month or $100/year.